 - Choose the course that's right for you.

-- Register, then fill in your UCAS Undergraduate application.
+- Register in the UCAS Hub, then fill in your UCAS Undergraduate application.

 - Once you've completed your application, paid for it, and sent it to us, track its progress.